coralogix/terraform-provider-coralogix/docs/resources/alert.md

 ### Required

 - `name` (String) Alert name.
 - `severity` (String) Determines the alert's severity.
-Can be one of ["Warning" "Critical" "Error" "Info"]
+Can be one of ["Critical" "Error" "Info" "Warning"]

 ### Optional